insightsengineering/cards/tests/testthat/_snaps/ard_dichotomous.md

     Condition
       Error in `ard_dichotomous()`:
       !
-Error in argument `values` for variable "Species". i A value of "not_a_species" was passed, but must be one of "setosa", "versicolor", and "virginica".
+Error in argument `values` for variable "Species". i A value of "not_a_species" was passed, but must be one of setosa, versicolor, and virginica.

 ---